 I am taking on this project mainly for myself, of course.
 Yet, the entries may also be of interest to others who study group think, cults, thought reform, religion, and social influence.
 In another blog entry (Weighing and Waying Experiences), I had this to say as I thumbed through and peeked at a few pages of the journal:

-With a wordpress blog (along with my blogger blogs), the information presented may be more widely accessible and maybe not.
-Regardless, it’s been fun to learn wordpress.
+With a WordPress blog (along with my Blogspot blogs), the information presented may be more widely accessible and maybe not.
+Regardless, it’s been fun to learn WordPress.
 (But it wasn’t fun when I first jumped in…haha.)

-My ‘blogger’ name, “oneperson”, was already taken at wordpress.
+My Blogspot name, “oneperson”, was already taken at WordPress.
 So I chose “soulfeet.”